 In studying photos of original Model 1874, 1875, 1876, and 1877 Gatling guns, it seems that the model date stamp on the right breech casing rail was started on the Model 1876 and was not present on the Model 1874.
 I have photos of original 1874 Camel gun, serial number 40, and there is no "Model 1874" stamped on the right breech casing rail.
 Similarly I have photos of a couple of other original Model 1874 Camel guns (serial numbers unknown) and they also do not have the model year stamp.
 The model year stamp is specifically mentioned in the 1877 inspection manual (dated 1878) as to its placement (for the Model 1876 and 1877 guns).
 It is not mentioned in the 1875 manual, although the model date stamp does show up on at least two original Model 1875 guns that I know of.

 Double digit serial numbers on original Gatling guns were double digits.
 Original Camel gun serial number 40 is marked 40 not 040.
 The zero preceding the serial number is something Anderson Guncraft does to mark its guns.

 Photos (below) of Anderson Guncraft's replica Model 1874 "musket length" Gatling gun, serial number 011 on a carriage from the auction listing.
-The last photo is of an original Camel gun showing the proper lock plug handle for the 1874-1879 Gatlings.
+Included is a photo of an original Camel gun showing the proper lock plug handle for the 1871-1879 Gatlings.